 Transaction banks should focus on building a modern, efficient, scalable technology platform to provide a holistic, real-time view of client transactions, and enable insights and innovation to serve clients better.

 Investment banking businesses will likely face a unique set of challenges in 2023.
 In the near term, banking institutions will likely be preoccupied with how best to react to macroeconomic conditions, including divergent interest rate trajectories across the globe.
 Volatility across asset markets may bode well for the Fixed Income Clearing Corporation (FICC) and equities divisions.
 Yet, the same market unpredictability could create headwinds for prospective deal-making and underwriting and also stress capital and liquidity buffers.
 These dynamics are in sharp contrast to the last two years, when investment banking divisions posted record profits.

-Investment banks should preserve their role as capital market intermediaries in the wake of deglobalization, the rush toward a green economy, and the rise of private capital.
-As client demands evolve, they should also bolster customer experience by enabling front-to-back modernization.
-Accelerating digitization will remain key to unlocking future sources of value.
+Investment banks should preserve their role as capital market intermediaries in the wake of deglobalisation, the rush toward a green economy, and the rise of private capital.
+As client demands evolve, they should also bolster customer experience by enabling front-to-back modernisation.
+Accelerating digitisation will remain key to unlocking future sources of value.
 Banks should also be agile and decisive in responding to the new talent dynamics and rising cost pressures.
 These challenges will likely test most investment banks’ patience and ingenuity.

-Exchanges should also seize medium- to long-term opportunities in carbon trading, crypto markets, and the mass tokenization of financial assets.
+Exchanges should also seize medium- to long-term opportunities in carbon trading, crypto markets, and the mass tokenisation of financial assets.

 Deloitte brings together professionals with diverse experience to provide customised solutions for clients across all segments of the banking and capital markets industries.
 We serve our clients locally, while drawing upon the firm’s considerable global resources and industry expertise.